 - Single Pipe Installation-If installing as a non-direct vent appliance, (single outlet pipe and no inlet pipe) refer to Table 3.
 The table shows the maximum number of elbows allowed with any given pipe diameter and length of run. - Double Pipe Installation-If installing as a direct-vent appliance, consult Table 4 to select the proper diameter exhaust and combustion air piping.
-Exhaust and combustion air piping is sized for each furnace Btuh size based on total lineal vent length (on inlet or outlet side), and number of 90° elbows required. - Use of Elbows-Two 45° elbows can be substituted for one 90° elbow.
+Exhaust and combustion air piping is sized for each furnace Btuh size based on total lineal vent length (on inlet or outlet side), and number of 90° elbows required. - 3.
+Use of Elbows-Two 45° elbows can be substituted for one 90° elbow.
 The elbow or elbows used for vent termination outside the structure ARE counted, including elbows needed to bring termination above expected snow levels.
+When the vent system length used is borderline with the next size combination category, always use the next larger size.